Last modified: 2010-10-08 by eugene ipavec

 Links: FOTW homepage | search | disclaimer and copyright | write us | mirrors

-The local flag and arms (sic) of Alcudia de Monteagud were approved by the Municipal Council on 27 January 2004 and submitted to the General Directorate of Local Administration, which confirmed them by Decree on 19 March 2004, published in the Andalusian official gazette (Boletín Oficial de la Junta de Andalucía, BOJA) No. 64 on 1 April 2004.
+The flag and arms of Alfacar were approved by the Municipal Council on 29 June 2006 and submitted on 4 July 2006 to the General Directorate of Local Administration, which confirmed them by Decree on 25 July 2006, published in the Andalusian official gazette (Boletín Oficial de la Junta de Andalucía, BOJA) No. 150 on 4 August 2006.

 The relevant parts of the Decree are the following: